Oregon Community Grant Program

 There are two application cycles each year, with deadlines of January 15 and July 15.

-Organizations that submit an application early, by June 20, will be entered into a drawing to receive a $2,500 grant for general operating support.
+Organizations that submit an application early, by January 1, 2019 for cycle 1 and July 1, 2019 for cycle 2, will be entered into a drawing to receive a $2,500 grant for general operating support.

 For complete information about funding programs, including your application status, please contact funders directly.
 Summaries are provided for your convenience only.
 RHIhub does not take part in application processes or monitor application status.